 Portia Zvavahera, Ndirikukuona (I can see you), 2021.
 Private collection.
 Courtesy Stevenson and David Zwirner.
 Photo by Stephen Arnold. © Portia Zvavahera

 Portia Zvavahera (b.
-1985, Harare, Zimbabwe) draws from dreams to create fantastical paintings that evoke moments of transition and transcendence.
-Zvavahera’s work merges painting and printmaking techniques with motifs and patterns from Zimbabwean textile designs into vibrant and layered compositions.
+1985, Harare, Zimbabwe) draws from her dreams to create layered paintings that evoke moments of transition and transcendence.
 For the artist, the act of painting is akin to an act of worship.
-Zvavahera was raised in the traditions of African Pentecostalism, and across her work she engages with her Christian faith in equal measure to animistic cosmologies.
-The scenes she paints conjure worlds glimpsed in her dreams.
-Her figures commune with spirits, animals, and angels, and protective comforts and nightmares collide in otherworldly, stirring unions.
+Across her work, Zvavahera engages deeply with the African Pentecostal and Indigenous Shona traditions in which she was raised, illuminating the centrality of dreams, ancestors, and revelation to both belief systems.
+The artist merges painting and printmaking techniques to conjure worlds glimpsed in her dreams, where figures commune with spirits, and protective comforts and nightmares collide in stirring unions.
+Culling from an array of sources ranging from the angels and demons of medieval European devotional art to the vibrant patterns of Zimbabwean textile designs, Zvavahera constructs what the art historian Tamar Garb has described as “a unique and porous pictorial world.”
 For the ICA, her first solo museum exhibition in the U.S., Zvavahera is presenting a selection of recent paintings centered on the theme of animals, considering how they populate her work as well as the collective imagination.